MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-certificates-point-to-site.md

 		$cert = Get-ChildItem -Path "Cert:\CurrentUser\My\7181AA8C1B4D34EEDB2F3D3BEC5839F3FE52D655"

 4. Modify and run the example to generate a client certificate.
 If you run the following example without modifying it, the result is a client certificate named 'P2SChildCert'.
 If you want to name the child certificate something else, modify the CN value.
 Do not change the TextExtension when running this example.
-The client certificate that you generate is automatically installed in the Personal certificate store on your computer.
+The client certificate that you generate is automatically installed in 'Certificates - Current User\Personal\Certificates' on your computer.

 		New-SelfSignedCertificate -Type Custom -KeySpec Signature `
 		-Subject "CN=P2SChildCert" -KeyExportPolicy Exportable `